Jinssi/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 In Power Apps, SharePoint lists can be easily integrated and used as a data source for creating custom business applications.
 This allows users to access and manage their SharePoint data within the context of a custom app, making it easier to work with and analyze that data.

-Gravy Traders leverages SharePoint list to store the data used by Inventory Management Power App, such as product price.
+gravy Traders leverages SharePoint list to store the data used by Inventory Management Power App, such as product price.

 Let's create a SharePoint list.